ygidtu/trackplot/docs/command_line_usage.md

 2. `--local-domain`: load domain information from a folder that contains bigbed files which download from [UCSC](https://hgdownload.soe.ucsc.edu/gbdb/hg38/uniprot/)

 In order to facilitate these people from poor network regions, Sashimi also provides a local mode for domain visualization.
-First, the user must download the corresponding reference from UCSC, and collect all bigbed file into a folder which could pass to sashimi by following with `--local-domain`.
+First, the user must download the corresponding reference from UCSC, and collect all bigbed file into a folder which could pass to sashimi with `--local-domain`.

 But the bigbed file from UCSC didn't provide a transcript or uniprot id, Sashimi couldn't map the protein information into the corresponding transcript id.